Sports in Philadelphia: American football

-The Philadelphia Soul are an Arena Football League (AFL) franchise founded in 2004.
-The team played in the Wells Fargo Center.
+The Philadelphia Soul were an Arena Football League (AFL) franchise founded in 2004, playing their games in the Wells Fargo Center.
+Ron Jaworski, a former Philadelphia Eagles quarterback who led the team to an appearance in Super Bowl XV in 1981, served as president and a co-owner of the team.
 The Soul won ArenaBowl XXII in 2008 before the league formally disbanded in 2009.
-The Soul returned in 2010 after the AFL restarted its operations as a new entity.
-The Soul won four conference championships and four division championships.
-The Soul won back-to-back championships in 2017 (ArenaBowl XXIX) and 2018 (ArenaBowl XXX), making it a total of three ArenaBowl Championships.
-The Soul disbanded in 2019 when the AFL folded again.
+The Soul returned in 2010 after the AFL restarted its operations as a new entity, where they won back-to-back championships in 2017 (ArenaBowl XXIX) and 2018 (ArenaBowl XXX), before disbanding in 2019 when the AFL folded again.
 In 2024, the Soul briefly returned under new ownership.

-Philadelphia hosts some women's football teams as well.
+Philadelphia has hosted several women's American football teams as well.
 The city's first women's tackle football team was the Philadelphia Liberty Belles, which played in the National Women's Football Association and the Independent Women's Football League from 2001 to 2004.
 A second incarnation of the Liberty Belles was founded in 2009, and plays in the Women's Football Alliance.
 The Philadelphia Firebirds, established in 2003, play in the Independent Women's Football League.
 The Philadelphia Passion played in the Legends Football League.

 Other football teams in the city have folded.
 In 1902 the owners of the three MLB teams in Pennsylvania founded the National Football League (a league unrelated to the modern NFL).
 The league consisted of the Phillies, Athletics, and the Pittsburgh Stars, and lasted only one year.
 Many of the players from the Philadelphia teams played for the "New York Philadelphians" during the 1902 World Series of Football.
 Other early football clubs include the Union Club of Phoenixville, Conshohocken Athletic Club, Union Quakers of Philadelphia, and Holmesburg Athletic Club.
 The Clifton Heights Orange & Black competed from 1921 to 1932, and played in the short-lived Eastern League of Professional Football.
 The Philadelphia Bulldogs played in the Continental Football League from 1965 to 1966.
 They won the 1966 championship.
-The Pottstown Firebirds competed in the Atlantic Coast Football League from 1968 to 1970; the franchise was an affiliate of the Philadelphia Eagles.
+The Pottstown Firebirds competed in the Atlantic Coast Football League from 1968 to 1970, where they served as an affiliate of the Philadelphia Eagles.
+They won the ACFL championship in 1969 and 1970.